decentraland/eth-connect/README.md

 const accounts = await requestManager.eth_accounts()
 ```

-## Build a project
+## Build the project

-Clone this GitHub project and run the following in the terminal:
+Clone this project and run the following in the terminal:

 ```bash
 make build